 The issue of income distribution is further exacerbated by the wide diversity of the NBC service area which includes ten separate municipalities.
-Providence, Pawtucket, and Central Falls make up approximately 2/3rds of the service accounts and each has an MHI below the weighted average for the service area as shown in Figure 1-5.
+Providence, Pawtucket, and Central Falls make up approximately 2/3 of the service accounts and each has a weighted average MHI below the MHI for the service area as shown in Figure 1-5.